-- Within five years prior to your application, you must not have been convicted of, pled guilty to, or been adjudicated a delinquent child for committing two or more acts of assault or negligent assault with a deadly weapon or dangerous ordnance.
+- Within five years prior to your application, you must not have been convicted of, pled guilty to, or been adjudicated a delinquent child for committing two or more acts of assault with a deadly weapon or dangerous ordnance.

 - Within ten years prior to your application, you must not have been convicted of, pled guilty to, or been adjudicated a delinquent child for resisting arrest.

 - You must not have not been committed to a mental institution, been adjudicated as a mental defective, or found by a court to be mentally ill subject to hospitalization.

 - You must not be subject to a protection order of any state.

 Finally, you must certify that you desire to carry a handgun for defense of self or family while engaged in lawful activity.
 You must submit a certificate of completion for a firearms safety training course.
 And you must certify that you’ve read the firearms safety pamphlet prepared by the Ohio Peace Officer Training Commission.

 Under ORC 2923.1213, sheriffs are allowed to issue temporary emergency licenses when an applicant provides evidence of imminent danger (death, great bodily harm, or sexual assault, etc.).
 This can be issued to an Ohio resident or a non-resident temporarily residing in Ohio.
 It is good for 90 days and may be renewed only once every four years.